 Minor in Statistics

-There are two options available to those wishing to minor
+There are two options available for the minor

 in statistics.
 Track A is designed for mathematically sophisticated students